-that even though rap musicians 2 Live Crew had copied the heart of the original Roy Orbison song - the first line of lyrics and characteristic opening bass riff - nonetheless, the defendant's appropriation could be protected by fair use.
-The Court reasoned that copying the heart of the song was excusable because it is the heart which most readily conjures up the song for parody, and also because it is the heart at which parody generally takes aim.
+story.
+In Sony, the majority of the Supreme Court found that home videotaping entire programs for later viewing was fair use.50 In Campbell, the Supreme Court held that even though rap musicians 2 Live Crew had copied the heart of the original Roy Orbison song - the first line of lyrics and characteristic opening bass riff - nonetheless, the defendant's appropriation could be protected by fair use.51 The Court reasoned that copying the heart of the song was excusable because it is the heart which most readily conjures up the song for parody, and also because it is the heart at which parody generally takes aim.52

 The point to be understood is not that the amount of the work used is never significant; but rather that while the third factor provides a convenient platform for bolstering existing conclusions, it provides little ex ante guidance.
 The question of qualitative significance is inextricably tied with the fourth factor because each requires the court to assess the "value" of the original work.
 The third factor does not rely on mechanical quantification of the amount of the original work used, it asks courts to asses how much of the value of the original work is present in the later use.
-Similarly, the fourth factor asks what the effect of the later use is on the value of the original work.
+Similarly, the fourth factor asks what the effect the later use will have on the value of the original work.
 Thus both the third and forth factors require the determination of the antecedent question - the value of the work.
-In each case, the value of the original can only be determined with reference to scope of the copyright owner's rights of exclusion; treating the statutory factors as outcome-determinative, as opposed to question-framing, ask us to believe the opposite is true.
+In each case, the value of the original can only be determined with reference to scope of the copyright owner's rights of exclusion; treating the statutory factors as outcomedeterminative, as opposed to question-framing, ask us to believe the opposite is true.